Dissecting RGB-D Learning for Improved Multi-modal Fusion: Experiments

 \subsection{Modality specialty and discrepancy}

 \textbf{RGB and depth specialize in different semantics.} As demonstrated in previous multi-modal fusion architectures, combining high-level semantic cues in RGB-D pairs always leads to noticeable improvements.
 Therefore, the first question we want to investigate is how the two modalities complement each other in the semantic distribution.
 Figure~\ref{fig:depth(sep) vs rgb(sep)} illustrates the difference in IoU distributions between RGB and depth.
-To clearly show the difference, we present their set IoU distributions together.
-In Figure~\ref{fig:depth(sep) vs rgb(sep)}, we consider the set IoU of depth as the baseline, denoted by blue bars.
-The red and green parts represent the increased and decreased IoU values in RGB compared to the baseline, respectively.
-The $\uparrow$ and $\downarrow$ symbols denote newly emergent and vanished concepts, while $\nearrow$ and $\searrow$ denote concepts with increased and decreased IoU, respectively.
-By comparing the unimodal set IoU in Figure~\ref{fig:depth(sep) vs rgb(sep)}, we found that RGB generally performs better in understanding more concepts than depth, and the two modalities specialize in different classes.
+To clearly show the difference, we present their Set IoU distributions together.
+In Figure~\ref{fig:depth(sep) vs rgb(sep)}, we consider the Set IoU of depth as the baseline, denoted by blue bars.
+The red and green parts represent the increased and decreased Set IoU values in RGB compared to the baseline, respectively.
+The $\uparrow$ and $\downarrow$ symbols denote newly emergent and vanished concepts, while $\nearrow$ and $\searrow$ denote concepts with increased and decreased Set IoU, respectively.

+By comparing the unimodal Set IoU in Figure~\ref{fig:depth(sep) vs rgb(sep)}, we found that \textbf{RGB generally performs better in understanding more concepts than depth, and the two modalities specialize in different classes}.
 Specifically, RGB performs better in classes with abundant appearance/texture cues, such as the floor and bookshelf, while depth specializes in classes with large depth variance (e.g., wall) or rich geometry cues (e.g., bed and sofa).
 The visualization in Figure~\ref{fig:separate visualize} also verifies this cross-modal discrepancy.
-These quantitative and qualitative comparisons clearly demonstrate the semantic complements between RGB and depth, which are well in accord with their sensor characteristics. \textbf{The Cross-modal gap varies with layers.} The orange line in Figure~\ref{fig:Cross-modal CKA} shows the cross-modal CKA in each layer.
-We found that the cross-modal gap varies in different layers.
-The first level holds a much greater gap than other deeper layers, and the cross-modal similarity generally increases with the network going deeper.
-This variance inspires us to pay more attention to train the shallow layers when introducing a new modality.
-Also, we can refer to this variance to control the strictness when paying cross-modal consistency constraints for cross-modal transfer learning or knowledge distillation. \textbf{RGB and depth hold different cross-level evolutions.} We are also interested in whether the cross-modal disparity exists in the model optimization process.
-Figure~\ref{fig:Cross-level CKA} reports the cross-modal discrepancy in terms of the cross-layer similarity, indicating that depth holds a larger cross-layer disparity than RGB.
-This difference indicates that the two modalities have distinct feature abstraction schedules and motivates us to customize a network with befitting depth and kernel size for new modalities.
+These quantitative and qualitative comparisons clearly demonstrate the semantic complementarity between RGB and depth modalities, which is well in accordance with their sensor characteristics.